How to Protect MFA from SIM Swapping

 While not the ultimate target, social media accounts factor into many SIM swap attacks.
 Attackers troll the likes of Facebook and Instagram for bits and pieces of personal history they can use to guess answers to security questions.

 From there, they try tricking mobile providers into thinking they’re legitimate users and tell the carrier to transfer the phone number to a new SIM card that they control.
-This often takes place remotely, sometimes at night so that texts from the carrier confirming the swap go unnoticed.
+This often takes place remotely, sometimes at night, so that texts from the carrier confirming the swap go unnoticed.

 Or, it might take place from within the retail portion of buying a new phone and switching over user data, apps, etc. Not a pleasant thought.